openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-intro.rst

 and supported for at least one additional Yocto Project release.
 As they align, these previous releases are updated to include the latest from the Long Term Support Initiative (LTSI) project.
-You can learn more about Yocto Linux kernels and LTSI in the ":ref:`kernel-dev/kernel-dev-concepts-appx:yocto project kernel development and maintenance`" section.
+You can learn more about Yocto Linux kernels and LTSI in the ":ref:`Yocto Project Kernel Development and Maintenance <kernel-big-picture>`" section.

 Also included is a Yocto Linux kernel development recipe (``linux-yocto-dev.bb``) should you want to work with the very latest in